A. Q. Shipley

-Early years
+Early life

 Shipley attended Moon Area High School in Moon Township, Pennsylvania.
 As a team captain, he helped the football team reach the 2003 WPIAL Class AAA semifinals.
 He was a named to the Pittsburgh Post-Gazette Fabulous 22, the Pittsburgh Tribune-Review Terrific 25, and the Harrisburg Patriot-News Platinum 33 lists and played in the 2004 Big 33 Football Classic.
 He also was a three-year starter in basketball, helping to lead the team to win the 2003–2004 PIAA state championship.
 He wrestled one year in high school at heavyweight, pinning the defending division IV state champion in his first match.

 Regarded as four-star recruit by Rivals.com, Shipley was listed as the No. 12 defensive tackle prospect in the class of 2004.